-CGIS (Centre for Gender, Identity and Subjectivity) has been established by the Oxford History Faculty to enhance and sustain the work that is already being undertaken by a significant number of staff and graduate students on gender, class, identity and the broad area of emotions, psychology and subjectivity.
-CGIS promotes an intellectually compelling programme of seminars, workshops, conferences, and reading groups, which offer a supportive, collaborative, and welcoming environment in which to explore these exciting areas of scholarship.
+CGIS (Centre for Gender, Identity, and Subjectivity) was established by the Oxford History Faculty in 2014 to enhance and sustain the work that was being undertaken by a significant number of staff and graduate students in the Faculty.
+Since then, CGIS has developed an intellectually compelling programme of seminars, workshops, conferences, and reading groups, which offer a supportive, collaborative, and welcoming environment in which to explore these exciting areas of scholarship.
 We serve as a platform from which to build funding applications, establish future collaborations, enhance our teaching, and support the careers of the next generation of students and scholars.
 We seek to ensure that gender, identity, and subjectivity remain major themes of historical research for which Oxford is known internationally.

 WHAT WE DO

-The Centre’s activities are generously supported by the Fell Fund and is based in the History Faculty Building in George Street, Oxford.
+The Centre’s activities are generously supported by the History Faculty, the Fell Fund, and the Van Houten fund.

-A central aim of CGIS is to facilitate dialogue between scholars in Oxford, whose research focuses on Gender, Identity and Subjectivity.
+A central aim of CGIS is to facilitate dialogue between scholars in Oxford, whose research explores an aspect of gender, identity, and subjectivity.
 We are also keen to forge partnerships with UK and non-UK based universities.
-Meanwhile, the creation of doctoral studentships and post-doctoral posts in this important area of scholarship relies upon the continued generosity and vision of benefactors.
+The creation of doctoral studentships and post-doctoral posts in this important area of scholarship relies upon the continued generosity and vision of benefactors.
 For further information, see our Support Us page.
 If you would like to find out more, please email email@example.com.